 Portrait of a Forest: Men and Machine documents how the forestry community continues to shape the land today and asks: What does it mean to be stewards of a working forest?

 For the past decade, George Bellerose has been reading industry magazines, attending policy and program conferences and round tables, interviewing experts from the forestry community, and, above all, spending time in mill yards, on back roads, and in the forest with loggers.
 The relationships Bellerose built led to unique access and knowledge given from logger to photographer.
 Working together a portrait of the forest emerged.

 "I spent 30 years as a forester working with landowners.
 Being commissioner for the past three years has given me the chance to see the complete supply chain.
 We are making progress in understanding the role of forests and forestry, but we need greater understanding of all elements—loggers, foresters, mill owners, truckers, retailers, artisans, and the public.
 Forests provide clean water, the natural infrastructure for our recreational activities, the scenic backdrop for our tourism economy, and ecological resilience during flooding and climate change.
 I haven’t even mentioned the one billion dollars plus that wood products add to our economy.
 It’s a major part of our economy and foundational to our rural economy.But we take this green backdrop for granted.
 When I speak as the foliage guy with the tourism folks, I hammer away that foliage is not an accident.
 It’s because of the people who work the land.I tell them that working forests are our last best hope to keep forests as forests."

 Forestry has shaped Vermont since settlers cleared the land for cows, crops, and homesteads.
 How Vermont will look in the coming decades will continue to be shaped, today and by generations to come, by those who work the land.

 This exhibit is available to travel!
-Click on the Exhibit Specifications below to learn more about Portrait of the Forest as a traveling exhibition.
+Click below to learn more about Portrait of the Forest as a traveling exhibition.